Industrial Projects

 Nuclear Fusion is the future of nuclear power - as opposed to nuclear Fission which is used in all conventional nuclear power stations.

-At present the world's largest nuclear fusion reactor is the Joint European Torus (JET) which is situated near Culham in Oxfordshire.
-At the heart of this reactor is an iron core weighing around 2800 tonnes!
+Until recently, the world's largest nuclear fusion reactor was the Joint European Torus (JET) situated near Culham in Oxfordshire.
+At the heart of this reactor was an iron core weighing around 2800 tonnes!

 A Laser Firing System.